Historical Context of the Bible

 6. Boldly lay your requests before God.

-“…by prayer and supplication with thanksgiving let your REQUESTS be made known to God.” (v.
+“… by prayer and petition, with thanksgiving, present your REQUESTS to God.” (v.
 6c)

 God always welcomes us to pour out our hearts before him.